 The watch industry is one of the most fascinating industries out there.
 Many people assume a watch is a watch — it tells time.
 That is a fact.
 This is why in 2017, I plan to explore industry topics that fascinate me.
 I will explain why the industry is a fascinating one, and why any business school or economics course could write a whole curriculum about the watch industry and cover just about every topic.
 Finally, I let you know what you can count on from Watch Ponder this coming year.

 I am the sole writer of Watch Ponder and I run this blog because I am fascinated by the watch industry and also a love for watches.
 I am a collector, but also a student of business, history, and entrepreneurship and enjoy drawing the connections.
 I don’t get paid for this; in fact, by all definitions this is a bankrupt business — I spend money every month maintaining the site.
-Every once in a while, companies send me a watch to try, or should I buy one, sometimes get a discount or a free strap (to include from some of the companies includes in this article), yet the only reason I run the site is because I get to write articles that interest me and there are people that want to read 2,000 of those articles a month.
+The only reason I run the site is because I get to write articles that interest me and there are people that want to read 2,000 of those articles a month.
 I get to email with readers and talk watches with some of the most inspiring and interesting people around the world.
 Over the last year, I’ve had a chance to talk with CEOs of major companies, the founders of micro brands, watch historians, professors, researchers, investors, and most importantly, watch enthusiasts.

 The Topics Watch Ponder Will Cover: